wvwatson/Budget/README.markdown

 As we nurse that idea we give it resources.
 At some point we want to know just how big that idea can become.

-In the end we must keep that idea from consuming everything.
+In the end we must keep the idea from consuming everything Or vice versa

 Your idea -> feasability numbers -> projection -> budget